Description

 Jupyter notebook/lab

 You can redirect pyspark to open a Jupyter notebook/lab as follows.
-The jupyter command is provided by the anaconda module.
+The jupyter command is provided by the jupyterlab module.

 Set two environment variables: